Sports Premium Funding

 PE Curriculum

 A wide range of activities are delivered in school which aim to engage and inspire all children.
 We are also committed to ensure that all children receive high quality well-planned PE lessons and opportunities.
 Over the year each child will participate in games, athletics, dance and gymnastics lessons.
-Opportunities are also planned for swimming in Year 4 and Outdoor and Adventurous activities in Years 4 and 6.
-Our aim is that all children leave our school at the end of Year 6 able to swim 25 metres.
+Opportunities are also planned for swimming in Year 1, Year 2 and again in Year 3.
+Booster Swimming sessions are reviewed annually for Year 5 and Year 6 pupils as our aim is that all children leave our school at the end of Year 6 able to swim 25 metres or more.
+We also offer Year 4 and Year 6 pupils an Outdoor and Adventurous activity retreat with a firm focus on the activities at Year 4 whilst the Year 6 combine their activities with a Catholic based retreat prior to their transition through to Year 7.

 The Wider Curriculum